tayloraswift/jpeg/examples/README.md

         {
 ```

-We *could* access the planes and quanta by performing index lookups for the component and quantization keys, and then using the integer subscripts on `self` and `.quanta`, but the `.read(ci:_:)` and `.with(ci:_:)` APIs provide a more convenient interface, with fewer spurious optionals.
-The `JPEG.Data.Planar` type also has `.read(ci:_:)` and `.with(ci:_:)` methods, but their closures don’t recieve quantization table arguments, since the coefficients have already been premultiplied in the planar representation.
+We *could* access the planes and quanta by performing index lookups for the component and quantization keys, and then using the integer subscripts on `self` and `quanta`, but the `read(ci:_:)` and `with(ci:_:)` APIs provide a more convenient interface, with fewer spurious optionals.
+The `JPEG.Data.Planar` type also has `read(ci:_:)` and `with(ci:_:)` methods, but their closures don’t recieve quantization table arguments, since the coefficients have already been premultiplied in the planar representation.

 Transferring the spectral data from the original image to the recompressed image is then a matter of iterating through the coefficient blocks, multiplying coefficients by the old quanta, and then dividing them by the new quanta.